-- (a) the date, time and place of the meeting; - (b) the names of persons present and details of the capacity in which they attended the meeting; - (c) details of proxies tabled; - (d) the words of each motion voted on; - (e) for each motion voted on- - (i) the number of votes for and against the motion; and - (ii) the number of abstentions from voting on the motion: - (f) if a committee member is elected at the meeting-the number of votes cast for each candidate; - (g) the time the meeting closed; - (h) the secretary's name and contact address; - (i) anything else required under this regulation to be included in the minutes.
+- (a) the date, time and place of the meeting; - (b) the names of persons present and details of the capacity in which they attended the meeting; - (c) details of proxies tabled; - (d) the words of each motion voted on;

+- (e) for each motion voted on- - (i) the number of votes for and against the motion; and - (ii) the number of abstentions from voting on the motion; - (f) the time the meeting closed; - (g) the secretary's name and contact address; - (h) anything else required under this regulation to be included in the minutes.

-95 Performance of secretary's functions for general meeting if meeting not called by secretary [SM, s 97]
+Performance of secretary's functions for general meeting if meeting not called by secretary [SM, s 97]

-- (1) This section applies if a general meeting is called, under section 30, 38, 63, 65 or 66 by a person other than the secretary. - (2) The person who calls the meeting must perform all the functions of the secretary for the meeting. - (3) The secretary must provide to the person the records or other documents of the body corporate reasonably required to enable the person to perform the functions.
+- (1) This section applies if a general meeting is called, under section 32, 34 or 35, by a person other than the secretary. - (2) The person who calls the meeting must perform all the functions of the secretary for the meeting. - (3) The secretary must provide to the person the records or other documents of the body corporate reasonably required to enable the person to perform the functions.